grupa2Admin/Effective-budget-planner/README.md

 The first thing to do is clone the repository: https://github.com/grupa2Admin/Effective-budget-planner.git

-Create a virtual environment to install dependencies in and activate it:
+Create a virtual environment to install dependencies and activate it:

 $ virtualenv2 --no-site-packages env
 $ source env/bin/activate